notanoobcoder/RB/README.md

 # RB
-An animated portfolio website (incomplete).
+An portfolio website (incomplete + not mobile-friendly) involving css-animations.